machdyne/lowe/README.md

 [^1]: This pin can be used to power the board with an external regulated 5V power supply, instead of USB power.

+## Funding

+This project was partially funded through the NGI0 Entrust Fund, a fund established by NLnet with financial support from the European Commission's Next Generation Internet programme.

 ## License

 The contents of this repo are released under the [Lone Dynamics Open License](LICENSE.md) with the following exceptions: